earlAchromatic/Collider/readme.md

 - Components should be designed to be intrinsic.
 Dimensionally, they are driven by the content that inhabits them - see [Atomic Components](#atomic-components).

+- Vue + customElement export is leveraged so that the components can be used both inside of a Vue application and out in the wild (still requires vue library, but the site does not have to run on vue, great for less complex sites).
+The result is one library with a ton of flexibility.

+- An ecosystem that includes a shadow engine that maps to layers and animations for components can use the css variable and component schema.
+This abstracts away different aesthetic components of the library for different use cases.

 ### Molecular Components

 Molecular components are nestable template components that take in data and pass it down-stream as necessary.